 Relevance to Residents and Physicians in Practice

-Residents routinely ask faculty and program directors for guidance on preparing for the Pediatrics Certifying Examination and frequently the reply is “practice doing questions.”
+Residents routinely ask faculty and program directors for guidance on preparing for the Pediatrics Board Certification Examination and frequently the reply is “practice doing questions.”
 The questions in NEJM Knowledge+ Pediatrics Board Review are on the topics you are likely to see on the pediatric boards as well as patient scenarios you will see in the real world.

 How We Chose — and Verified — References

 The references that we link to on every question in NEJM Knowledge+ must support the correct answer and the detailed feedback for that learning objective and the multiple-choice questions associated with it.
 In some cases, a less recent review article does a fantastic job detailing the diagnosis and treatment scenarios of a given condition that has not changed in some time, but sometimes a more recent study has changed physician practice and we will provide both references for the learner.

 We chose references that appear in well-respected journals among academics and pediatricians at large, including Pediatrics, Pediatrics in Review, some subspecialty literature, and of course The New England Journal of Medicine.
 In addition, we link to free online sources, such as Centers for Disease Control and Prevention and the World Health Organization, plus up-to-date guidelines so that you can stay current in your medical knowledge.